telerik/xaml-docs/controls/radchartview/axes/categoricalaxis.md

 #### __Figure 1: Result from Example 1__
 ![RadChartView with CategoricalAxis](images/radchartview-categoricalaxis.png)

 If a category binding is not specified for the categorical axis, each data point will be in its own category with the category being determined by the position of the data point in the data source.
-Notice how each data point is its own category on the X axis

 #### __[XAML] Example 2: Chart with no category defined for datapoints__
 {{region xaml-radchart-axes-categoricalaxis_1}}